carmmenwu0520/dsc232r-group-project/jupyter-book/conclusion.md

 ## Conclusion (3 points)

-This is where you share your opinions and possible future directions.
-What would you have done differently?
-Close with final thoughts about:

 ### What We Learned About Big Data Processing

 The infrastructure lessons were just as real as the modeling ones.